simomarsili/mmdemux/README.md

 `extract_trajectory` returns a mdtraj `Trajectory` object.

-`extract_trajectory_to_file` will save the trajectory to file with the file format determined by the filename extension.
+`extract_trajectory_to_file` will save the trajectory to file with the file format determined by the filename extension (using the `mdtraj` convention).

 Write frames corresponding to state index 0 to a NetCDF file `trj.nc`: